andrescorrada/performance-curves/README.md

 > Far better an approximate answer to the right question, which is often vague, than
 > the exact answer to the wrong question, which can always be made precise."

+With it, I have discovered that most deployed models using the AUC/ROC are no better than the variance of random models.
+I have also used it to blame shift from AI/ML models to other stages of the ad-serving pipeline.
+Here is a tongue-in-cheek explanation:
+[The Science of Blame Shifting in Ad-Tech][https://www.linkedin.com/pulse/science-blame-shifting-ad-tech-performance-curves-corrada-emmanuel/]

 ## The idea quickly explained

 The goal of deploying production systems in ad-tech is often to